sean-galloway/RTLDesignSherpa/docs/mark_down/scripts/list_test.md

 #### Internal Functionality, generate_run_test_commands, generate_run_test_commands

-1. The method reads a configuration JSON file, which defines various test list levels.
+1\.
+The method reads a configuration JSON file defining various test list levels.

-2. It iterates over each level and reads the corresponding test list JSON file.
+2\.
+It iterates over each level and reads the corresponding test list JSON file.

-3. For each test in the list, the method checks if the `test_name_substring` is part of the test's name.
+3\.
+For each test in the list, the method checks if the `test_name_substring` is part of the test's name.

-4. If a test matches, it constructs a command string with the test's name, a default tag (`my_tag`), an optional seed, and any additional parameters specified.
+4\.
+If a test matches, it constructs a command string with the test's name, a default tag (`my_tag`), an optional seed, and any additional parameters specified.

-5. It appends the command string to a list of commands and prints them out at the end.
+5\.
+It appends the command string to a list of commands and prints them out at the end.

 #### Example Usage, generate_run_test_commands

 ```python

 # Initialize the TestList object

 test_list_obj = TestList()

 # Call the method with the desired substring

 test_list_obj.generate_run_test_commands("arbiter")

 ```

 ---